Introduction

 Professional Cleaning and Biofilm Management

 This professional biofilm management is not merely cosmetic.
 By reducing the bacterial load in the mouth, regular hygiene appointments may help lower the risk of gum inflammation, bleeding gums, and progressive periodontal disease.
+For patients who have already been diagnosed with gum disease, structured maintenance visits with a hygienist are often a key part of their ongoing management plan.

 Personalised Oral Health Education